baychub/cb-gsg/getting-started.md

 - Downstream: data the RSP Controller pulls from or sends to the sensors
 - Upstream: processed data the RSP Controller makes available out on the network to go into a database, management app, etc.

-1. To see RSP data over MQTT from a terminal window:
+To see RSP data over MQTT from a terminal window:
+1. Run the misquitto:
 ```
 #-- See data from the RSP Controller events topic
 mosquitto_sub -t rfid/gw/events